deepssharma/Capstone/README.md

     * fits LSTM models on all the stocks that are included in study.
     * builds Returns for each individual stocks.
     * predicts combinations of stocks to build profitable portfolios based on Shapre Ratio and Voltality.
+    * Investing in top portfolio will result a return of 11%, but with somewhat higher volatility (risk).
 ## Future Improvements
 ---------------------------
 * Check other models such as GARCH, Random Forests etc to get prediction for stocks movement.